penguintech01/penguintech01.github.io/_posts/2017-05-21-length-extention-attack.md

 </code></pre>

 After the padding pre-processing is done, we enter the stage of compression.
-The compression is a compression function f applied on each 256 block of the message and the previous result for the compression function.
+The compression is a compression function *f*, applied on each 256 bits block of the message and the previous result for the compression function.
-For the first round, a fixed value, called initialization vector, is used as the output of the "previous" compression function.
+For the first round, a fixed value, called Initialization Vector, is used as the output of the "previous" compression function.
 When the compression is performed on all the blocks of the message, then the result is the digest of the hash function:

 ![merkle](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ed/Merkle-Damgard_hash_big.svg/800px-Merkle-Damgard_hash_big.svg.png)